anoushk1234/tmev/README.md

 - Run ```cargo r -r -- --arbs <searcher-pubkey>``` or ```sh install.sh``` in your terminal
 - After the terminal displays you could use ```Left``` or ```Right``` arrow keys to navigate between tabs.
 - To scroll use ```Up``` or ```Down``` arrow keys and to quit press ```Q```.

+## Bundle Stream
+ - Captures all bundles from latest blocks that have been submitted by all searchers.
+ - Uses gRPC streams to serve the latets bundles that have landed
+ - Built on Jito's Starrider RPC
+ - Uses existing RPC Infra and can easily be tweaked for Jito's upcoming gRPC block stream based on geyser.